 When a driver engages in these activities or otherwise fails to exercise reasonable care while driving, they put everyone at risk of serious injury or death.
-For example, when truck drivers are on their cell phones while driving, they may fail to see a car stopped in front of them, causing a collision that results in severe injuries and fatalities.
+For example, when truck drivers are on their cell phones while driving, they may fail to see a car stopped before them, causing a collision that results in severe injuries and fatalities.
 Similarly, a truck driver driving under the influence may swerve or lose control of their vehicle, causing a devastating collision.

 Legal Implications of Truck Crashes Caused by Driver Error

 When driver error causes a truck collision, the driver and the trucking company could face legal consequences.
 Under New York law, drivers must exercise reasonable care while driving.
 Reasonable care includes following traffic laws and regulations.
 As a result, when the driver fails to meet their duty to drive reasonably and a collision results, they could be held personally responsible for losses resulting from the crash.